Guiz711/TestAPI42/README.md

 ```

 First you will need to get all the users who attempted a pool.
 Then you can use this list to retrieve their public profiles.

+The request results are saved into the results/ folder.

 ### Pool Users List